 Having a stoma

-A stoma is a surgically created opening in the abdomen that allows bowel movements (faeces, stools or poo) to leave the body.
-The end of the bowel is brought out through the opening and stitched onto the skin.
-Some people need a stoma after bowel surgery.
-This may be temporary or permanent.
+A stoma is a surgically created opening in the abdomen that allows faeces (stools or poo) to leave the body.
+Some of the bowel is then brought out through the opening and stitched onto the skin.
+There are two types of stoma (colostomy and ileostomy).

 Learn more about:

-A type of stoma made from an opening in the colon (part of the large bowel).
+A type of stoma made from the colon.

-A type of stoma made from an opening in the ileum (part of the small bowel).
+A type of stoma made from the ileum.

 View the Cancer Council NSW editorial policy.